Srinivasa314/calcite/docs/part3.md

+## Async Functions
 Before reading this knowledge of async rust functions is needed.
-Async functions in javascript can either give a response or be rejected for some reason.
+Async functions in javascript can either give a value or be rejected for some reason.
 So async functions exported to deno must return a `Result<T,E>`.
-Let us create an async function sleep
+Let us create an async function called sleep
 ```rust
 #[calcite::deno_op]
 async fn sleep(secs: u64) -> Result<String,()> {